-V.B.3.c).(2) making recommendations to the program director for fellow progress, including promotion, remediation, corrective
+V.B.3.b) have a written description of its responsibilities, including its responsibility to the Sponsoring Institution and to the program director; and, V.B.3.c) participate actively in: V.B.3.c).(1) reviewing all fellow evaluations by all evaluators, Case Logs, Milestones assessments, incident reports, and other data semi-annually; and, V.B.3.c).(2) making recommendations to the program director for fellow progress, including promotion, remediation, corrective actions, or dismissal.
 V.B.4.
 The findings of the CCC and program director must be shared with each fellow on at least a semi-annual basis.
 V.C.
-Faculty Evaluation
+Faculty Evaluation V.C.1.

-V.C.1.
 The program must evaluate faculty member performance as it relates to the educational program at least once per year.
 V.C.1.a) These evaluations should include a review of each faculty member's clinical teaching abilities, commitment to the educational program, participation in faculty development related to their skills as an educator, clinical knowledge, professionalism, and scholarly activities.
 Background and Intent: Faculty development is structured programming developed to enhance transference of knowledge, skill, and behavior from the educator to the learner.
 Faculty development may use a variety of methods, such as a lecture, workshop, or video conference, and can use internal or external resources.
 Programming is based on the needs of the faculty member(s) (individual or group), and may be specific to the institution or the program.
 Faculty development programming is reported for the members of the residency program faculty in aggregate.
 V.C.2.
 The evaluation of faculty members must include the confidential evaluations written by the fellows each year.
 V.D.
-Program Evaluation and Improvement

-V.D.1.
-The program must document formal, systematic evaluation of the curriculum at least once per year that is based on the program's stated mission and aims and monitors and tracks each of the following areas:

-V.D.1.a) fellow performance, including Milestones evaluations;

-V.D.1.b) faculty development;
+Program Evaluation and Improvement V.D.1.
+The program must document formal, systematic evaluation of the curriculum at least once per year that is based on the program's stated mission and aims and monitors and tracks each of the following areas: V.D.1.a) fellow performance, including Milestones evaluations; V.D.1.b) faculty development;